appbaseio/gem/README.md

 ![](https://i.imgur.com/721NHwW.png)

 You can now add one ore more analyzers in the editor view to make them available at mapping creation time.
+The following JSON can be used for some good defaults.

 ```json
 {